PartMan7/PS-Client/README.md

 	retryLogin?: number, // The time, in milliseconds, that your Bot will wait before attempting to login again after a failing.
 If this is 0, it will not attempt to login again.
 Defaults to 10 seconds. autoReconnect?: number, // The time, in milliseconds, that your Bot will wait before attempting to reconnect after a disconnect.
 If this is 0, it will not attempt to reconnect.
 Defaults to 30 seconds.
-	rooms: string[], // An array with the strings of the rooms you want the Bot to join. debug?: boolean | (details: string): any; // The function you would like to run on debugs.
+	rooms: string[], // An array with the strings of the rooms you want the Bot to join. debug?: boolean | (details: string): void; // The function you would like to run on debugs.
 If this is a falsey value, debug messages will not be displayed.
-If a true value is given which is not a function, the Bot simply logs messages to the console. handle?: boolean | (error: string | Error): any; // Handling for internal errors.
+If a true value is given which is not a function, the Bot simply logs messages to the console. handle?: boolean | (error: string | Error): void; // Handling for internal errors.
 If a function is provided, this will run it with an error / string.
 The default function logs them to the console.
 To opt out of error handling (not recommended), set this to false. noFailMessages?: boolean; // Dictates whether messages throw errors by default.
 Set to 'false' to enable messages throwing errors.
 Defaults to true. throttle?: number; // The throttle (in milliseconds) for every 'batch' of three messages.
 PS has a per-message throttle of 25ms for public roombots, 100ms for trusted users, and 600ms for regular users.
 }